 ~ Global Human Capital Trends Report, 2017

-Research by Deloitte makes it clear that diversity and inclusion can positively impact on employee performance.
+Research by Deloitte makes it clear that diversity and inclusion can positively impact employee performance.
 Diverse and inclusive teams are more innovative, engaged, and creative in their work.
 In order to fully contribute and perform to their best, employees need to feel included and free to speak up about issues.

 Leadership will play a huge role in achieving this kind of a utopian structure within organizations.
 Only when the ones in power understand the importance of these critical issues and address these challenges will there be a commitment to actually work towards it.

 With all these realities, it is no longer a mystery that Gen-Z will spearhead the workforce.
 Organizations large and small should gear up to welcome this workforce with the best of initiatives.
 Only then can they stay in the talent game for long.